The Latest: Florida flips ‘Bama commit early on signing day

 The Latest on national signing day (all times Eastern):

-Mississippi has landed an elite running back prospect by beating out Alabama and Clemson for Jerrion Ealy.
+Tennessee has added a pair of top-50 recruits with offensive tackle Darnell Wright and linebacker Henry To’oto’o both choosing the Volunteers.

-Ealy is the nation’s No. 29 overall prospect in his class according to composite rankings of recruiting sites compiled by 247Sports.
+Wright entered the day as the nation’s top remaining unsigned prospect.
+He’s rated 10th overall according to composite rankings of recruiting sites compiled by 247Sports.

-Ealy also is a talented baseball player and a potential first-round pick in June’s draft, which could force him into deciding whether to play football at Ole Miss or launch a professional baseball career.
+The additions of Wright and December signee Wanya Morris (28th in the 247Sports Composite) should provide a big boost to a Tennessee offensive line that has struggled mightily the last two seasons.

+To’oto’o is ranked 44th in the 247Sports Composite.
+Tennessee beat out Alabama and Washington for the California prospect.

 - Alabama Crimson Tide